 Seven new cases of COVID-19 in Ottawa

-Ottawa Public Health announced the new cases of novel coronavirus in its daily epidemiology update Friday afternoon, along with no new deaths linked to COVID-19 in Ottawa.
+Ottawa Public Health announced the new cases in its daily epidemiology update on Friday afternoon.

-Half of the COVID-19 cases in Ottawa are linked to an outbreak in a long-term care home, retirement home, group home, shelter or hospital.
+The report shows 50 per cent of the cases are linked to an outbreak in a long-term care home, retirement home, hospital, shelter or group home.
+Twenty-three per cent of the cases are linked to close contact with a known case of COVID-19.